larsrohwedder/larsrohwedder.github.io/teaching/dm898-25/plan.md

 # Course notes

-TBC: Weekly summary and slides, exercises from class
+Weekly summary and slides, exercises from class

+{% include content.html collapse="Week 36" content="
+In the lecture on September 1st (see [slides](lecture1.pdf)), we discussed motivation for parameterized algorithms and relation to Operation Research.
+Then we looked at the preprocessing rules for Vertex Cover as in Chapter 1 of the textbook.
+%}

 # Project